lurraca/lurraca.github.io/_posts/2014-9-28-Ruby-Keyword-Arguments.md

 ---
 layout: post
 title: Ruby Keyword Arguments.
-Improve your code readibility
+Improve your code readability
 ---

 I know, I know.
 I'm late to the party.
 Keyword Arguments is an old feature in Ruby.
 It's available since Ruby 2.0 and required keyword arguments is a feature supported since Ruby 2.1.
 At the time of this post the stable ruby version is Ruby 2.1.3.
 So yeah, this is ancient history.